← Back to trust

 The analysis is bounded in several specific respects.

 Temporal scope.
-The 250,000-block CCIP window, the 67 Reserves-timelock transfers, and the five traced governance-routed batches reflect a specific observation window ending in April 2026.
+The 250,000-block CCIP window, the 67 Reserves-timelock transfers, and the five traced governance-routed batches reflect a single observation window ending in April 2026.
 Longer windows and cross-chain reconstruction would strengthen the empirical foundation.
-The dominant pattern (WETH-dominant fees, LINK-dominant settlement) is robust across the observed window; generalization to longer periods requires further empirical work.
+The dominant pattern (WETH-dominant fees, LINK-dominant settlement) holds within that single window; generalization to longer periods requires further empirical work.

 Architectural scope.
 The analysis centers on the Ethereum mainnet implementation of Chainlink’s Payment Abstraction architecture.
 Supported L2s (Base, Arbitrum, Optimism) are represented in the CCIP trace but not fully reconstructed at the Reserves and payout level.
 Cross-chain generalization is a natural extension.

 Comparator scope.
-API3, Chronicle, Pyth, and Bloomberg (as contract-based comparator) cover the architectural range of relevant alternatives.
+API3, Chronicle, and Pyth cover the architectural range of relevant alternatives.
 Additional comparators (Redstone, SupraOracles, Band Protocol) would extend the comparative analysis without, on the evidence available, changing the core theoretical argument.

 Behavioral scope.
 Public repositories and verified contracts establish architectural facts more directly than they establish production-wide revenue mix, treasury exposure, or internal motive.
 The analysis does not claim that Chainlink’s architects deliberately engineered the drift mechanism; the pattern is visible in the architecture regardless of intent.
-Governance-proposal records, internal organizational documents, and participant statements would be required to establish intent.
+Governance-proposal records, internal organizational documents, and participant statements would be required to establish intent, and the same evidence class would resolve the multisig signer-set attribution Part 5.5 leaves unattributed.

 Theoretical scope.
 The Williamson extension developed here is middle-range (Merton 1968).
 It does not claim that compound asset specificity is the only mechanism producing post-implementation governance drift.
 Alternative mechanisms (regulatory capture, network effects, coordination externalities) may produce similar patterns through different causal pathways.
-Distinguishing compound specificity from these alternatives requires additional comparative evidence beyond this Article’s scope.
+Distinguishing compound specificity from these alternatives requires additional comparative evidence beyond the present scope.

 Regulatory scope.
 The analysis does not engage securities-classification questions under the federal securities laws, virtual-asset-service-provider licensing requirements, or cryptocurrency-adjacent regulatory frameworks.
 These are cognate questions that an institutional-economics analysis complements without resolving.